CLackrone/family-calendar/spec-js.md

 # Specifications for the Rails with jQuery Assessment

 Specs:
-- [ ] Use jQuery for implementing new requirements
+- [X] Use jQuery for implementing new requirements
 - [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
-- [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+- [X] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+  - Events index page renders via AJAX call and event details render on click without a page refresh
 - [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
 - [ ] Translate JSON responses into js model objects.